 • After sitting out the Hall of Fame Game with the rest of the Jacksonville Jaguars starters, RB Travis Etienne appears primed for a major role in 2022, making him the perfect Round 3 option in fantasy football drafts.

-• It’s advantageous to wait at wide receiver before picking in the mid-to-late rounds.
+• It’s advantageous to wait at wide receiver before picking one in the mid-to-late rounds.
 Great mid-round options include the Minnesota Vikings‘ Adam Thielen, Atlanta Falcons‘ Drake London, Las Vegas Raiders‘ Hunter Renfrow and Seattle Seahawks‘ Tyler Lockett.

 It’s impossible to have an exact fantasy football draft strategy without knowing which pick you're starting with.
 But it's essential to plan ahead since the route to a fantasy title looks different depending on where you pick.